cferdinandi/smooth-scroll/README.md

 	// Speed & Easing
 	speed: 500, // Integer.
 How fast to complete the scroll in milliseconds
 	offset: 0, // Integer or Function returning an integer.
-How far to offset the scrolling anchor location in pixels
+How far to offset the scrolling anchor location in pixels.
+Function has two parameters `anchor` and `toggle`.
 	easing: 'easeInOutCubic', // Easing pattern to use
 	customEasing: function (time) {}, // Function.
 Custom easing pattern